 Contact a Louisiana ERISA Lawyer Today

 Ambiguous contract language in an ERISA plan sometimes favors the insured.
-Let the experienced legal team at the Law Offices of J. Price McNamara assist you with pursuing the benefits that you deserve under your employer-sponsored ERISA plan, in the event of a dispute.
+Let the experienced legal team at J. Price McNamara ERISA Insurance Claim Attorney assist you with pursuing the benefits that you deserve under your employer-sponsored ERISA plan, in the event of a dispute.
 To schedule a free legal consultation and case evaluation with a Louisiana ERISA attorney, please contact us online today for more information.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.